dsapandora/ubuntu/README.md

 sign off on a version and start work on a new major/minor/patch version.
 You can also use this script to tag the repository with the completed version number.

+You can execute the `make release` task.
+This will:

+1. Perform an atlas release for all of the boxes which have been built at the current version
+2. Tag the current branch with the latest number
+3. Increase the working version number by one patch point
+4. Create an entry in the CHANGELOG.md for the new version

 ### Acknowledgments

 - [Boxcutter Ubuntu](https://github.com/boxcutter/ubuntu) The project which this one is heavily based upon.